testsigmahq/testsigma-docs/src/pages/docs/test-management/test-plans/post-plan-hook.md

 [[info | NOTE:]]
 | You should create an add-on that supports the post-plan hook to run after the test plan execution is complete and customise the actions according to your preference. <br><br>
-| *For information on how to create an add-on, refer to [create a post plan add-on](https://testsigma.com/docs/addons/create-a-post-plan-hook-add-on/)*
+| *For information on how to create a post plan hook add-on, refer to [create a post plan hook add-on](https://testsigma.com/docs/addons/create-a-post-plan-hook-add-on/)*
 ![Quick loop through the post-plan hook in gif](https://s3.amazonaws.com/static-docs.testsigma.com/new_images/projects/overview/postplanhookgif.gif)

 ---